fortran-lang/fftpack/doc/specs/fftpack.md

 The transform is defined below at output parameter `x`.

 `dcost` is the unnormalized inverse of itself since a call of `dcost` followed by another call of `dcost` will multiply the input sequence `x` by `2*(n-1)`.
-The transform is defined below at output parameter `x`.

 The array `wsave` which is used by subroutine `dcost` must be initialized by calling subroutine `dcosti(n,wsave)`.